Email address: Undergraduate Students email@example.com

-Factors considered in making admission decisions for the freshman class include, but are not limited to, the following: the candidate’s previous academic performance at the secondary school level, including the rigor of the curriculum pursued and the overall grade-point average achieved; results from either the ACT or SAT I exams; the candidate’s rank in class (when available); the candidate’s application essay; letters of recommendation, particularly from the candidate’s guidance/college counselor; the candidate’s extracurricular profile; life or work experiences (adult students); and any other factors which help to determine the candidate’s potential for academic success.
+Factors considered in making admission decisions for the freshman class include, but are not limited to, the following: the candidate’s previous academic performance at the secondary school level, including the rigor of the curriculum pursued and the overall grade-point average achieved; results from either the ACT or SAT exams (when submitted for review); the candidate’s rank in class (when available); the candidate’s application essay; letters of recommendation, particularly from the candidate’s guidance/college counselor; the candidate’s extracurricular profile; life or work experiences (adult students); and any other factors which help to determine the candidate’s potential for academic success.

 Students who are offered admission must graduate from high school or, in some cases, present minimum results from the G.E.D.
 Home-schooled and transfer students are also evaluated on an individual basis.
 Each candidate is given a thorough, individual evaluation.
 The following secondary school course of study is recommended:

 Transfer Student Admission

 Xavier University welcomes students who have earned college credits after graduating from high school.